kumaylm/RealtimeChatApp/README.md

 # A Realtime Chat App
-A chat app where users can enter a chat room with their username and the room ID, and chat with everyone present in the room in real time.
+A chat app where users can enter a chat room with their username and room ID, and chat with everyone present in the room in real time.

 ## Information the Messages Include:
 - Content of message